-The ROI for soil resources is Nellis AFB and its environs, as depicted in Figure A-1 (refer to Appendix A).
+The ROI for soil resources is Nellis AFB and its environs, as depicted in Figure 1-1.

 3.6.2.1 Regional Geology

 Nellis AFB is located within the physiographic area known as the Basin and Range Province in the southwestern portion of the United States.
 Nellis AFB is adjacent to the Lake Mead Recreational Area, which acts as a natural divide between the northern and southern portions of the Basin and Range Province (National Park Service, 2021).
 The mountain ranges surrounding Nellis AFB primarily consist of limestone with portions of sandstone, shale, dolomite, gypsum, and interbedded quartzite (Nellis AFB, 2017b)